Simkern/pyGL/README.md

 3. Utils including Gram-Schmidt and Arnoldi factorisations to compute suboptimal shift heuristics
 4. Optimal shift calculation for the case of symmetric system matrices A
 5. Extensions of the solution algorithm to support iterative solutions of the linear systems (GMRES) with or without Laplace-preconditioning.
+6. Operator-splitting integrator for the differential Lyapunov equations with a linear approximation of the non-stiff inhomogeneity (BB') and an analytic (matrix exponential) or approximate (Krylov subspace approxiamtion) solution of the stiff part (AX + XA').